SevikoA3/SevikoA3/ReadMe.md

 # 💫 About Me:
 I am a student at Universitas Pembangunan Nasional "Veteran" Yogyakarta, currently pursuing my passion in web development and machine learning.
-As the Vice Head of the Division in UPNVY's IT Club, I actively engage in collaborative projects that enhance my technical and leadership skills.
+As the Vice Head of the Web Division in UPNVY's IT Club, I actively engage in collaborative projects that enhance my technical and leadership skills.
 I am constantly seeking opportunities to learn and grow, particularly in creating innovative web solutions and exploring the exciting potential of AI-driven technologies.
 My GitHub is where I share my journey and showcase the projects I'm working on.

 ## 🌐 Socials: